 Marlon Dumas is a professor of Information Systems at the University of Tartu and Co-Founder at Apromore, a spin-off company dedicated to developing process mining software.
 He is co-editor of a textbook on Process-Aware Information Systems (Wiley, 2005) and has taught BPM internationally both in academia and as a corporate trainer for more than twelve years.
 He is also an active BPM researcher with a focus on process modeling, analysis, refactoring and mining.
 His research in the field of BPM has received several awards at international conferences including several best paper awards at the International Conference on BPM and a 10-years most influential paper award at the MODELS’2011 conference.
 He is also co-inventor of six BPM-related patents.
 For more on his research, see Scholar, DBLP and his website.

-Marcello La Rosa is a professor of Information Systems at The University of Melbourne and Founder and CEO of Apromore, a spin-off company dedicated to developing process mining software.
+Marcello La Rosa is a professor of Information Systems at The University of Melbourne and Co-Founder and CEO of Apromore, a spin-off company dedicated to developing process mining software.
 In the past, he held an appointment at QUT, Australia, where he led the BPM Discipline between 2016 and 2017.
-Marcello is the driving force behind the Apromore open-source project, a cross-university collaboration for the development of an advanced process analytics platform, and contributes to the predictive process monitoring platform Nirdizati.
 His research interests focus on process mining, analysis and consolidation.
-His research appeared in major journals such as IEEE TSE, IEEE TKDE, ACM TOSEM and ACM CSUR, and major conferences such as ICDM, BPM, CAiSE and ER.
-He received a best paper award for his work at BPM in 2013, at ER in 2016 and at ICSSP in 2017.
+His research appeared in major journals such as IEEE TSE, IEEE TKDE, ACM TOSEM, ACM CSUR and DSS, and major conferences such as ICDM, BPM, CAiSE and ER.
+His research attracted funds in excess of AUD 25M, most of which acquired through competitive schemes, and led to nine best paper awards at major venues.
 Marcello has taught BPM to students and practitioners in Australia and overseas for over ten years, and delivered different consultancy services to industry.
-His MOOCs, co-developed with the other authors of this book, have been attended by over 25,000 students worldwide.
+His MOOCs, co-developed with the other authors of this book, have been attended by over 25,000 participants worldwide.
 For more on his research, see Scholar, DBLP and his website.